tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 As described in {{usage-variants}}, this authentication mechanism is meant primarily for carrying platform attestation evidence to provide more context to the relying party.
 This evidence must be cryptographically bound to the TLS handshake to prevent relay attacks.
-A Binder Collection as described in {{binding-mech}} is therefore used when the attestation scheme does not allow the binding data to be part of the token.
+An Attestation Channel Binder as described in {{binding-mech}} is therefore used when the attestation scheme does not allow the binding data to be part of the token.
 The structure of the collection is given in {{figure-tls-binder}}.